aratur/mario-snake/README.md

 # Snake-Mario game

-This is an implementation of a classic snake game.
-Project consists of a custom implementation of a global store and is focused on limiting React renders.
+A classic snake game with art from Mario.
+Project includes a custom implementation of a global store (using useRef and useContext) at the same time keeps the number of React re-renders to minimum.
 U can see these updates with React DevTools and enabled option _Highlight updates when components render_

 ## Table of contents